How Does It Work?

 - You are vested 20% per year in employer contributions.

-- If you have credit in the Ohio Public Employees Retirement System or the School Employees Retirement System, selecting this plan may affect your future benefits from these systems.
+- If you have credit in the Ohio Public Employees Retirement System or the School Employees Retirement System, accounts cannot be combined for future benefits.
 Please call STRS Ohio toll-free at 888‑227‑7877 for more information.

 What This Means for You